llukask/persistent-stackdriver-custom-facets/README.md

 # Building
-To build the extension execute execute `make`
+To build the extension execute `make`